lamat1111/QuilibriumScripts/README.md

 ## Backup your keys.yml and config.yml files
 After 30 minutes that then node has been running, it should have generated your keys and config files correctly.
-Use [WinSCP](https://winscp.net/eng/index.php) to navigate to the `root/ceremonyclient/node/.config`  folder.
+Use [WinSCP](https://winscp.net/eng/index.php) or [Termius SFTP feature](https://support.termius.com/hc/en-us/articles/4402367330201-SFTP) to navigate to the `root/ceremonyclient/node/.config`  folder.
 You may have to enable visibility for hidden files in WinSCP if you don't see the .config folder.
 Select Options, Preferences from the main menu, then the Panels tab, and check the option to Show hidden files (Ctrl+Alt+H).

 Download locally your `keys.yml` and `config.yml` files.
 Keep them safe and do not share them with anyone!
 Is a good idea to put them in an encrypted folder using a free tool such as [Encrypto](https://macpaw.com/encrypto)